 The UPD cannot provide fingerprinting services for I.N.S. purposes.
 Those individuals can contact US Immigration for such services at 646.233.3836.
 Also, the UPD does not provide fingerprinting services for Utah Driving Privilege Cards.
 Please contact the Utah Department of Public Safety - Driver License Division at 801.965.4437.

-Hours for fingerprinting are 1:00 pm to 3:45 pm, Monday through Friday excluding holidays.
-A picture I.D. is required and there is a $10.00 fee per card (cash or check only).
+Hours for fingerprinting are Tuesdays and Thursdays 12:00 pm to 2:00 pm.
+We are not open on holidays.
+A picture I.D. is required and there is a $10.00 fee per card (cash, check or credit card).

 Sheriff's Administration Bldg. - North Entrance

 Salt Lake City, Utah 84119

 The Collision Analysis Reconstruction (CAR) Unit is a multi-jurisdictional effort with participating agencies from across the Salt Lake County area.
 Unified Police has two full time sworn members assigned to the unit as well as seven sworn members who work CAR as a secondary assignment.